Teacher Education and Certification

 The required courses of at least one teaching major.

-You may major in English with English certification (9-12); economics, history or psychology with social studies certification (9-12); mathematics with mathematics certification (9-12); biological sciences with biology certification (9-12); chemistry with chemistry certification (9-12); physics with physics certification (9-12); or business and management systems with business education certification (9-12).
+You may major in English with English certification (9-12); history or psychology with social studies certification (9-12); mathematics with mathematics certification (9-12); biological sciences with biology certification (9-12); chemistry with chemistry certification (9-12); physics with physics certification (9-12); environmental sciences with earth science certification (9-12); or business and management systems with business education certification (9-12).